Indigenous cuisine of the Americas: Indigenous cuisine of the Circum-Caribbean

+Jamaican jerk pork and chicken with festival, hard dough bread and tostone.

 This region comprises the cultures of the Arawaks, the Caribs, and the Ciboney.
 The Taíno of the Greater Antilles were the first New World people to encounter Columbus.
 Prior to European contact, these groups foraged, hunted, and fished.
 The Taíno cultivated cassava, sweet potato, maize, beans, squash, pineapple, peanut, and peppers.
 Today these cultural groups have mostly assimilated into the surrounding population, but their culinary legacy lives on.